 This site archives the ECE 1778 Course taught between January and April 2021.

-Mobile smartphones have given rise to an explosion in creativity over the past few years.
-There have been exciting, inspiring and incredibly useful software apps in the areas of medicine, music, psychology, senior support, banking, cooking, global health, exploring, travel, shopping, games and many more fields.
+Mobile and wearable devices, combined with web-based software, have given rise to an explosion in creativity over the past several years.
+There have been exciting, inspiring and incredibly useful software apps in the areas of medicine, music, psychology, senior support, banking, cooking, global health, exploring, travel, shopping, games and many more.

-These applications have only just scratched the surface of the potential of mobile devices.
-As our understanding of how mobile technology can be used, many new possibilities will occur to each of us.
-As new hardware sensors and other capabilities are added to the phones, ever-more clever ways of helping humans will be created.
+These applications have only just scratched the surface of the potential of mobile devices and software.
+As our understanding of how mobile technology evolves, combined with the web and perhaps machine learning, many new possibilities will occur to each of us.
+As new sensors and other capabilities are added to the phones and made available as wearable devices, ever-more clever ways of advancing knowledge and capability will be created.

-The purpose of this course is to build a collaborative environment of creativity for new applications of mobile devices.
+The purpose of this course is to create new inter-disciplinary applications of mobile devices and software in general.
 Graduate students from all disciplines at the University of Toronto are invited to take the course for credit.
-This edition of the course was taught from January - April, 2013.
+This website describes the edition of the course that will be from January to April, 2021.

-It is primarily a project-based course in which the goal is to produce a working app by the end of course.
-Projects will be done in groups of 2 or 3.
-Students with computer programming skills were matched with those from non-programming backgrounds to do projects in the latter students’ disciplines.
+This is primarily a project-based course in which the goal is to produce a working software application prototype by the end of course.
+Projects will typically be done in groups of three.
+Students with computer programming skills will be matched with those who bring expertise from other backgrounds to do projects in the latter students’ disciplines.

-Students with two kinds of backgrounds took this course:
+Students with two kinds of backgrounds should consider taking this course:

 You can see if the kinds of projects in this course are of interest to you by looking at the videos and reports of the students from the previous versions of the course, which you can find here: